getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

   integrations: [new Integrations.Vue({Vue, attachProps: true})], });
 ```

+Additionally, `Integrations.Vue` accepts a few different configuration options that let you change its behavior:

+- Passing in `Vue` is optional, if you do not pass it `window.Vue` must be present.
+- Passing in `attachProps` is optional and is `true` if it is not provided.
+If you set it to `false`, Sentry will suppress sending all Vue components' props for logging.
+- Passing in `logErrors` is optional and is `false` if it is not provided.
+If you set it to `true`, Sentry will call original Vue's `logError` function as well.

+{% capture __alert %}
+Please note that if you enable this integration, Vue will not call its `logError` internally.
+This means that errors occurring in the Vue renderer will not show up in the developer console.
+If you want to preserve this functionality, make sure to pass the `logErrors: true` option.
+{% endcapture %}

+{% include components/alert.html
+  title="Vue Error Handling"
+  content=__alert
+  level="warning"
+%}

 In case you are using the CDN version or the Loader, we provide a standalone file for every integration, you can use it
 like this: